SAP-archive/dbr-tool/USER_GUIDE.md

 }
 ```

+#### Indexes

+Along with backup of data, backup of indexes is done.
+To skip backup of indexes use `--skipIndexes`.

 #### Outcome

 The outcome of backup is a set of files in the destination directory.
 Every type is stored in a separate file as an array of extended JSONs.